 - 4 chipotle chilis packed in adobo roughly chopped, with 2 tablespoons adobo sauce

 - Kosher salt and freshly ground black pepper

 - Kosher salt

 - Corn tortillas

 Alternatively if cooking via traditional braising method, add oxtails, bay leaves, and sauce to a large dutch oven.
 Bring to a boil over high heat.
-Place lid on pot slightly cracked, then transfer to oven.
+Place lid on pot slightly cracked, then transfer to oven at 325 degrees.
 Cook, turning oxtails occasionally, until completely tender 3-4 hours.
 Discard bay leaves and transfer oxtails to a large plate.
 Return Dutch oven to stovetop and cook, stirring frequently, over medium-high heat until liquid is reduced to about 1 1/2 cups.